 Borrowing is a way of life for many consumers.
 Mortgages and student loans, which are often considered “good debt,” can take up a substantial part of your monthly income.
 Add credit card debt and a new auto loan to the mix every few years, and you can easily get in over your head.
-Payday loans and other toxic loans are almost guaranteed to lead to a debt cycle.
+Payday loans and other toxic borrowing are almost guaranteed to lead to a debt cycle.

-What is a Debt Cycle?
+What Is a Debt Cycle?

 A debt cycle is continual borrowing that leads to increased debt, increasing costs, and eventual default.
 When you spend more than you bring in, you go into debt.
-At some point, the interest costs become a significant monthly expense, and your debt increases even faster.
+At some point, the interest costs become a significant monthly expense, and your debt increases even more quickly.
 You might even take out loans to pay off existing loans or just to keep up with your required minimum payments.

 How to Get Out of a Debt Trap

 Even if you can afford all of your monthly debt payments, you’re trapping yourself in your current lifestyle by staying in debt.
-Quitting your job for family, changing careers, retiring someday, or moving across the country without a job will be next to impossible if you need to maintain that debt.
-Once you recognize your need to get out of debt, start working on solutions.
+Quitting your job for the family, changing careers, retiring someday, or moving across the country without a job will be next to impossible if you need to service that debt.
+Once you recognize your need to get out of debt, start working on solutions:

-- Spend with a credit or debit card so that you get an electronic record of every transaction
+- Spend with a credit or debit card so that you get an electronic record of every transaction.

-- Carry a notepad and pen with you
+- Carry a notepad and pen with you.

-- Keep (or make) a receipt for every expense
+- Keep (or make) a receipt for every expense.

-- Make an electronic list in a text document or spreadsheet
+- Make an electronic list in a text document or spreadsheet.

 Now that you know how much you can afford to spend (your income) and how much you’ve been spending, make a budget that you can live with.
 Start with all of your actual “needs” like housing and food.
 Then look at other expenses, and see what fits.
 Ideally, you’d budget for future goals and pay yourself first, but getting out of debt might be a more urgent priority.
 Unfortunately, this may be where you need to make some unpleasant changes.
 Look for ways to spend less on groceries, get rid of cable, get a cheaper cell phone plan, ride your bike to work, and more.
 This is the first step in living below your means.

-Hide the credit cards: credit cards aren’t necessarily bad (in fact, they’re great if you pay them off every month), but they make it too easy to fall into a debt spiral.
+Credit cards aren’t necessarily bad (in fact, they’re great if you pay them off every month), but they make it too easy to fall into a debt spiral.
 The high-interest rates on most cards mean you’ll pay a lot more for anything you buy, and paying the minimum is guaranteed to bring trouble.
 Do whatever it takes to stop using them—cut them up, put them in a bowl of water in the freezer, or whatever you need to do.
 If you like the convenience (and automatic tracking) of spending with plastic, use a debit card linked to your checking account or a prepaid debit card that doesn’t allow you to rack up debt.

 Avoiding the Debt Cycle

-Don’t buy the maximum allowed: along similar lines, remember that lenders don’t have your best interests at heart.
+Along similar lines, remember that lenders don’t have your best interests at heart.
 Mortgage lenders often provide a maximum home purchase price based on your debt to income ratios—but you can (and often should) spend less.
 Auto dealers like to talk in terms of the maximum monthly payment, but that’s not the right way to choose a car.